LEARNAcademy/white-boarding-questions/whiteboarding-questions.md

 (Part 2) Write a SQL query that will return all the plants that start with the letter p.

 INTERVIEWER'S NOTES:
-- 1 - This is a spin on asking if the student considers themselves more introverted or extroverted.
-Encourage the student to have confidence in their answer no matter which they identify with.
+- 1 - This is an opportunity for the student to think about their pair programming experiences and reflect on the qualities of partners who help them grow as a developer.
 - 2 - Scripting language performs logic and a markup language creates the presentation or visual aspect of the app.
 - 3 - SQL stands for Structure Query Language and is a domaine specific language for querying relational databases.
 - Part 1: The goal of this section to get them asking questions and doing some creative thinking.
 Possible columns include plant species name, category, sunlight needs, price, pot size, projected growth, humidity needs, recommended watering/fertilizer schedule, etc. Encourage them to share a screen and write down their ideas.